-Old pond syndrome is not a recognized term but the problem is.
-This is where some koi are kept in a pond for more than 8 to 10 years isolated by themselves.
+Old pond syndrome is not a recognized term, but the problem is.
+This can occur when koi are kept in a pond for more than 8 to 10 years isolated by themselves.
 No new fish of any kind were introduced to the pond.
 What seems to happen is that the koi’s immune system begins to weaken.
-Because they have not been exposed to any new viruses their immune system becomes inadequate.
-Then, when a new healthy koi is introduced to the pond the existing koi’s immune system gets broadsided and they die.
+Because the koi have not been exposed to any new viruses, their immune system becomes inadequate.
+Then, when a new healthy koi is introduced to the pond, the existing koi’s immune system gets overloaded, often causing death.

-The first time I saw this was 7 years ago.
+The first time I saw this was seven years ago.
 A customer had too many koi in her pond and wished to sell some of them.
-I purchased two nice koi from her, brought them home and promptly placed them in my quarantine with two small healthy koi who had been in that tank for some time.
-Within 3 days both the new koi became lethargic, laid on the bottom of the tank and died.
-I tested everything I could think of that might have contributed to their death and found nothing.
-No parasites or soars.
+I purchased two beautiful koi from her, brought them home, and promptly placed them in my quarantine with two small healthy koi who had been in that tank for some time.
+Within three days, both of the new koi became lethargic and laid on the bottom of the tank and died.
+I tested everything I could think of that might have contributed to their death and found nothing: no parasites or sores.
 The existing two koi stayed perfectly healthy.
-Three months later she contacted me and wanted to sell her beautiful showa.
+Three months later, she contacted me and wanted to sell her beautiful showa.
 I told her that I had not had much success with the last two koi I purchased but did not know why.
 She asked me to take this koi and see what happens.
-I placed this koi in a different pond with different koi and in three days it also died.
+I placed this koi in a different pond with different koi, and in three days, it also died.
 It turned out that she had a pond full of koi that she could never sell.
-Additionally, she could never add a new koi without the risk of loosing them all.
+To make matters worse, she could never add a new koi without losing them all.

 What can you do with this information?
 Anytime you purchase koi from a private collection, be careful.
-If they have not added a new koi for years you might wish to bring up the possibility that their koi might be too immune deficient to survive elsewhere.
-At that point the two of you might talk about how to handle that possibility.
-If purchasing a whole collection you might take one or two of the least expensive koi and place them in a tank with one of your koi for one week.
+If they have not added a new koi for years, you might wish to bring up the possibility that their koi might be too immune-deficient to survive elsewhere.
+At that point, the two of you might talk about how to handle that possibility.
+If purchasing a whole collection, you might take one or two of the least expensive koi and place them in a tank with one of your koi for one week.
 You will know if you have a problem within one week.
 How do you prevent this from happening to your collection?
-Do not go more than five years without introducing at least one new koi to your collection.
-I know coming from a koi dealer that this sounds like a sales pitch but the problem is real.
+Do not go for more than five years without introducing at least one new koi to your collection.